Interdisciplinary Melanoma Cooperative Group

 Melanoma is one of the most serious forms of skin cancer.
 Melanoma originates in the melanocytes, the cells that produce the melanin pigment that colors the skin and helps to protect it from the harmful effects of the sun.

-The New York University Interdisciplinary Melanoma Cooperative Group (IMCG) is a multidisciplinary, translational melanoma research program inaugurated in 2002.
-The IMCG consists of 33 investigators, representing 11 departments of the NYU School of Medicine.
+The Perlmutter Cancer Center's Interdisciplinary Melanoma Cooperative Group (IMCG) is a multidisciplinary, translational melanoma research program inaugurated in 2002.
+The IMCG consists of 34 investigators and multiple cross-institutional collaborations.
 Its core mission is to: 1) identify risk factors and prognostic markers of melanoma progression; 2) evaluate the biologic heterogeneity of melanoma; and 3) establish combination approaches for treating melanoma that integrate immunotherapeutic, chemotherapeutic and biological therapies.
 These common scientific interests and goals serve to foster vigorous interactions and collaborations between members of the IMCG, each of whom has a unique area of expertise.

 |Dr. Iman Osman|